The Development of Chaofu in Ancient China

 Judging from the literature, there were Chaofu as early as in the Zhou Dynasty.
 The first Chaofu was the Pibian Fu (皮弁服, pí biàn fú), which was made of fine white cloth, and the Yi and Chang were made separately.
 The matching is a white hat ornament, which is made with a pointed top, shaped like two palms together, usually made of white deerskin, and is called a Pibian (皮弁).

 The Pibian Fu was not only used for the emperor, but also for officials above the Shi (士) rank who had an audience with the emperor.
-Different amounts of ornaments were used to distinguish the rank of the Pibian.
+Different amounts of jade ornaments were used to distinguish the rank of the Pibian.
 After attending the Shangchao, if the officials still need to meet with lower status than their own people, they can no longer wear Pibian Fu, but to put on a “Ziyi (缁衣)”, a kind of Chaofu made of black cloth.

 The Development of Chaofu in Ancient China-4